The university will be open and classes and public programs will run as scheduled today, April 28...

 Congratulations on your admission to The New School!
 Welcome to our extraordinary university community of passionate students, faculty, and staff.

-Note: If you have not yet deposited, please visit the Accepted Student tab in MyNewSchool before continuing.
+If you have not yet deposited, please visit the Accepted Students tab in

 It is important that you check your MyNewSchool announcements and New School email account regularly.
 Remember that all official university email communications will be sent only to this email address.

 Review rates and apply for student housing at

 Student Housing and Residence Life.
 Campus housing cannot be guaranteed but is assigned as available.
 Note: Housing applications cannot be processed until both tuition and housing deposits have been received.
 If you have any questions, contact Student Housing and Residence Life at 212.229.5459 or email